 While it is perfectly legitimate for parties to retain experienced counsel and appoint arbitrators with sufficient mining expertise, it is not desirable for decision-making to be concentrated in the hands of a few individuals in a broad proportion of mining cases.
 As seen in the chapters above, mining disputes may involve significant social, environmental, political or institutional issues.
 In these circumstances, it is imperative that major mining cases be decided as transparently as possible by a broad and diverse pool of arbitrators free from any perceived conflicts or bias.
 This is necessary to ensure that international arbitration presents the requisite guarantees of fairness and legitimacy to continue being the dispute resolution mechanism of choice for international mining disputes.

 The editors hope that this updated Guide, and future editions, will contribute to introducing more arbitration practitioners to the key issues facing the mining industry today, and consequently help expand the pool of suitable counsel and arbitrators for international mining arbitrations.

-1 Jason Fry QC is a partner and Louis-Alexis Bret was previously a counsel at Clifford Chance Europe LLP.
+1 Jason Fry KC is a partner and Louis-Alexis Bret was previously a counsel at Clifford Chance Europe LLP.

 2 Government of the State of Kuwait v.
 American Independent Oil Co (AMINOIL), Award, 24 May 1982, (1982) 21 ILM 1036.